-When applying for a visa, green card, or other immigration benefit, it’s common for United States Citizenship and Immigration Services (USCIS) to send a request asking for more information.
+When you apply for a visa, green card, or other immigration benefit, it’s common for United States Citizenship and Immigration Services (USCIS) to send a request asking for more information.

 These notices are called a Request for Initial Evidence (RFIE) or a general Request for Evidence (RFE).
 If you receive one, don’t panic—it means USCIS needs more details to process your case.

-In this article, we’ll explain what a request for initial evidence is, how it differs from a general request for evidence, what to do if you receive one, and how we can help.
+Learn what initial evidence means, how RFIE notices differ from RFEs, and what steps you should take after receiving one.
 Knowing what these notices mean can help you respond properly and avoid setbacks, whether you’re early in the process or dealing with a delay.
+Learn more about your options by calling Jorge Munoz Law Firm at 786-678-8587 now.

 Examples of situations that may lead to an RFE include: